frederic-perez/AmE-dictionary/data/dictionary.md

 __midas__ _n_ /MY-duhs/ [:scroll: After the legendary King Midas who was given the power that anything he touched turned into gold.] __1__ One with the ability to easily turn anything profitable. __2__ One who is extremely wealthy.
 __midday__ _n_ :three::pencil2: The middle of the day; noon.
 __middle pulmonary vein__ _n_ _Role of right middle pulmonary vein in patients with paroxysmal atrial fibrillation._
-__middle school__ _n_ A school for students intermediate between elementary school and college; usually grades 9 to 12.
+__middle school__ _n_ :two: A school for students intermediate between elementary school and college; usually grades 9 to 12.
 __Middle West__ _n_ :dart: Another name for the Midwest.
 __middle-of-the-road__ _adj_ Standing for or following a course of action midway between extremes, esp. being neither liberal nor conservative in politics. _He is a middle of the road singer, and that’s a good thing._
 __middling__ _adj_ :two: __1__ Of medium size, position, or quality. __2__ Mediocre. _Syn_ average _A middling academic career._